Probing in-medium effect via giant dipole resonance in the extended quantum molecular dynamics model: Acknowledgments

 \section{Acknowledgments}

-This work is partially supported by the National Natural Science Foundation of China under Contracts No. $12405148$, $12347149$ and $12147101$, the Guangdong Major Project of Basic and Applied Basic Research No. 2020B0301030008, and the STCSM under Grant No. 23590780100 and 23JC1400200.
+This work is partially supported by the National Natural Science Foundation of China under Contracts No. $12405148$, $12347149$, $12547102$, and $12147101$, the National Key R\&D Program of China under Contract No. 2023YFA1606603, the Guangdong Major Project of Basic and Applied Basic Research No. 2020B0301030008, and the STCSM under Grant No. 23590780100 and 23JC1400200.

 \end{CJK*}